geoaiguru/geoaiguru.github.io/docs/index.md

 <div class="about-section" markdown>
 <div class="about-text" markdown>

-With more than 20 years of experience in geospatial technology and LiDAR operations, I have led large-scale delivery programs spanning North America, Europe, Asia and South America.
-My work focuses on operationalizing geospatial analytics, improving delivery governance and integrating AI-assisted workflows into production environments without compromising quality standards.
+For more than two decades, I have worked at the intersection of geospatial technology, LiDAR operations and large-scale delivery management across North America, Europe, Asia and South America.
+My experience spans enterprise geospatial programs, operational governance and the integration of AI-assisted workflows into production environments while maintaining rigorous quality standards.

-Over the years, I have managed airborne and terrestrial LiDAR programs covering hundreds of thousands of square kilometers, built distributed delivery teams and led vendor ecosystems supporting critical infrastructure and utility analytics.
-My experience combines technical execution with operational leadership across project delivery, workflow optimization, quality assurance and strategic planning.
+I have led airborne and terrestrial LiDAR programs covering hundreds of thousands of square kilometers, managed distributed global delivery teams and built vendor ecosystems supporting utility, infrastructure and analytics-driven operations.
+My work combines technical depth with operational leadership across delivery strategy, workflow optimization, quality assurance and production scalability.

-More recently, my focus has expanded towards production AI adoption in geospatial (LiDAR) workflows, including benchmarking AI-assisted LiDAR classification systems, evaluating delivery efficiency gains and helping organizations transition from traditional processing pipelines to analytics-driven operations.
+In recent years, my focus has increasingly centered on applied AI in geospatial production workflows.
+This includes evaluating AI-assisted LiDAR classification systems, benchmarking operational efficiency gains and helping organizations transition from traditional processing models to analytics-led operations.

-I am currently engaged in geospatial consulting, market development and applied AI learning while contributing actively to the IEEE Geoscience and Remote Sensing community.
+Alongside consulting and market development initiatives, I actively contribute to the IEEE Geoscience and Remote Sensing community and continue exploring practical applications of AI in geospatial technology.

+Beyond professional work, I am a bibliophile with a personal collection of more than 3,000 books in English and Kannada.
+I am also a hobbyist publisher and have published books in Kannada, including a title catalogued by the Library of Congress in Washington, D.C.

 </div>